- A late night social basketball Tournament, held on Friday and Saturday nights.

-Again, after deep review of the issues and extensive input from community consultations, our gap analysis has identified there is an identified need for more pro-social positive activities with no drugs or alcohol on Friday and Saturday nights.
+Again, after deep review of the issues and extensive input from community consultations, our gap analysis identified there is an identified need for more pro-social positive activities with no drugs or alcohol on Friday and Saturday nights.

-Broadening the program to include all youth, not just disadvantaged youth, has additional benefits of less stigma around the program being only for disadvantaged youth and greater engagement with other youth in their communities.
+Broadening the program to include all teenagers, not just disadvantaged teenagers, has additional benefits of less stigma around Midnight Basketball being only for disadvantaged teenagers and greater engagement with other teenagers in their communities.
 Everyone playing together.